On detection probabilities of link invariants: Proof of the main result

 However, this is not a statement we can prove, so it should be taken with a pinch of salt.
 In any case, the TQFT-like fashion in which quantum invariants are defined makes them exciting on the one hand (e.g. for computations, provable statement etc.) but is a fundamental drawback for them being knot invariants on the other hand.

-\begin{Remark} With \autoref{Eq:Slogan} in mind, the above strategy should also apply to Khovanov, Khovanov--Rozansky, and HOMFLYPT homology.
-For Khovanov homology, mutation invariance is delicate; see \cite{We-mutation,LaCo-mutation}.
+\begin{Remark} With \autoref{Eq:Slogan} in mind, the above strategy should also apply to Khovanov--Rozansky, and HOMFLYPT homology.
+For Khovanov homology, mutation invariance is delicate; see \cite{We-mutation,LaCo-mutation}, but we found a way around this for alternating links; cf. above.
 For HOMFLYPT homology (and partially for Khovanov--Rozansky homology), \cite[Corollary 1.2]{Ja-mutation-homology} establishes insensitivity to oriented mutation in the case of knots.
 Nevertheless, numerous subtleties remain, some potentially quite difficult, such as restricting results from links to knots (cf. \autoref{R:Knots}), and we therefore chose not to pursue this direction in the present work. \end{Remark}